hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 ### Provision Cluster
 This script, located at the path - `${metal3-dev-env}/scripts/v1alphaX/provision_clusters.sh`, provisions the cluster by creating a `Metal3Cluster` resource.

-To see if you have a successful deployment, just do -
+To see if you have a successful Cluster creation, just do -
 ```console
 kubectl get metal3cluster ${CLUSTER_NAME} -n metal3
 ```